Welcome | spec | C-PLOT | Support | Downloads | Users | Contact

 Soft-preset ("soft_preset"): Off (0)

 Note, the parameter values are those spec will use the next time it starts the Mythen.
-The values may differ from those currently existing on the Mythen device.
+The exact list of parameters displayed depends on Mythen firmware version and spec release.

 mca_par("send", string)

 Sends the contents of string to the Mythen.
+If a subaddress is specified with mca_spar(), the specified module will be addressed before the command is sent.
 (Normally not used, available for debugging.)

 mca_par("read", string)

 Sends the contents of string to the Mythen and returns the integer response.
+If a subaddress is specified with mca_spar(), the specified module will be addressed before the command is sent.
 (Normally not used, available for debugging.)